-Maintaining the work plan first developed in the January 2020 edition of this Status Report and Strategy, the following is an updated 5-year work plan identifying actions necessary to redesignate the remaining six BUIs for the Canadian side of the St. Marys River AOC.
-Redesignation is dependent upon meeting the delisting criteria for each respective BUI.
+Maintaining the work plan first developed in the January 2020 and updated in April 2024, the following is an updated 5-year work plan identifying actions necessary to re-designate the remaining six BUIs for the Canadian side of the St. Marys River AOC.
+Re-designation is dependent upon meeting the delisting criteria for each respective BUI.